AlexanderLindholt/Inxpect/README.md

 <br>

 # ✨ Fast, easy, smart.
-It’s super efficient, easy-to-use, and has full plugin support.
+It's super efficient, easy-to-use, and has full plugin support.

+It will intelligently communicate with copies of itself (from other plugins / elsewhere in the game),<br>
+ensuring **only 1 script is doing the hard job**.
+The one working will share the finished map with the rest.

-It even works in a plugin while the game is running!<br>
+In plugins, it even works offline AND while the game is running.<br>
 This is possible due to its intelligent caching.<br>

-And when in a plugin, it will communicate with copies of itself<br>
-from other plugins, ensuring only 1 plugin does the hard job.<br>
 <br>

 Additionally, the syntax can't get any simpler!